RecardoIT/Windows-11-Troubleshooting-/README.md

-# Cloud Help Desk: Inventory & Remote Support
+# Cloud Help Desk Simulation : Inventory & Remote Support

 ## Objective
 This GitHub project simulates a workforce ticketing system, providing hands-on experience with automating ticket management and troubleshooting common IT issues.
 Designed to mimic real-world help desk operations, it offers an excellent platform for developing problem-solving skills and understanding ticket workflows in a professional environment.